-We obtained worker ants of the species Camponotus fragilis from a colony maintained by an ant supplier (John Truong) on September 7, 2021.
-After transfer to the lab at UCLA, ants were housed in a rectangular plexiglass container (10.16 cm x 5.08 cm x 2.54 cm) and fed twice a week with liquid protein-rich food and carbohydrate-rich food (see recipes in the Supplemental materials).
+We obtained worker ants of the species Camponotus fragilis from a colony maintained by an ant supplier (John Truong) on 7 September 2021.
+After transfer to the lab at UCLA, ants were housed in a rectangular plexiglass container (10.16 cm×5.08 cm×2.54 cm) and fed twice a week with liquid protein-rich food and carbohydrate-rich food (see recipes in the Supplemental Materials).
 We tagged ants with BEEtags (Crall et al., 2015) that were printed on paper and laminated using transparent Scotch® tape.
-We used Loctite epoxy adhesive to affix the tags to the ants' thorax (Figure 1B).
-Before each experimental trial, tagged ants were selected haphazardly and placed together as a group in a petri dish (90×15mm) for 5-6 days without food.
+We used Loctite epoxy adhesive to affix the tags to the ants' thorax (Fig. 1B).
+Before each experimental trial, tagged ants were selected randomly and placed together as a group in a Petri dish (90×15 mm) for 5-6 days without food.
 Group sizes ranged from 14-30 individuals.
-Note that while we could not find information in the literature on the colony size of this species, other Camponotus species have relatively small colony sizes, e.g., colonies of C. socius have 150-250 workers (Tschinkel 2005), C. japonicus have approximately 150 workers (Goco et al., 2023), and one-year old C. herculaneus colonies contain less than 15 workers (personal observations from lab raised colonies).
+Note that while we could not find information in the literature on the colony size of this species, other Camponotus species have relatively small colony sizes, e.g., colonies of Camponotus socius have 150-250 workers (Tschinkel, 2005), Camponotus japonicus have approximately 150 workers (Goko et al., 2023), and 1-year old Camponotus herculaneus colonies contain less than 15 workers (personal observations from lab-raised colonies).
 Therefore, the group sizes we examined here compare to young Camponotus colonies.
-All experiments were conducted between October 26, 2021 and June 24, 2022.
+All experiments were conducted between 26 October 2021 and 24 June 2022.